w3c/wai-curricula/content/designer/interaction-design.md

 Optional ideas to assess knowledge:

-* Practical &mdash: Give students a web email client and ask them to provide the necessary custom keyboard shortcuts.
+* Practical &mdash: Give students a web application, such as a web email client, and ask them to provide the necessary custom keyboard shortcuts.
 Assess how students balance the use of standard versus custom keyboard shortcuts.
 * Portfolio &mdash; Students design the interactions for a given interface, including mouse, keyboard, touch, and voice.
 Assess how students design user experiences for different input methods, including mouse, touch, keyboard, and speech.

 ## Teaching Resources